RStrozier/Budget-Breaker/README.md

 Users have the option to remove expenses written usng dynamic JavaScript.

 Future Development Projects Include:
-Making changes by outside of current month
+Making changes by outside of current month.
-Ability to make yearly calculation
+Software ability to make yearly calculations.

 There are no current known bugs in file.